openspending/fiscal-data-package/spec/index.md

 +-----
 ```

-This proposal also builds one and reuses the [Data Package][dp] specifications.
+This proposal also builds on and reuses the [Data Package][dp] specifications.
 These are a family of simple, lightweight formats for publishing data.
 If you are unfamiliar with these, more information can be found in the Appendix.

 # Form and Structure

 A Fiscal Data Package has a simple structure:

-* Data: the data MUST be stored in CSV files.
+* Data: the data `MUST` be stored in CSV files.
 * Descriptor: there must a descriptor in the form of a single `datapackage.json` file.
 This file describes both the data and the "package" as a whole (e.g. who created it, its license etc).

 Fiscal Data Package builds on the existing [Data Package][dp] specifications.
 In particular, a Fiscal Data Package is a [Tabular Data Package][tdp] which is, in turn, a Data Package.
 We will spell out key implications of this as we proceed.